laurentperrinet/laurentperrinet.github.io/content/talk/2025-10-16-flash-lag-effect/index.md

 ---
 title: 'Mislocalization by Design: The Flash-Lag Effect as Prediction'
+date: '2025-10-16'
+publishDate: '2025-10-14T20:07:40.008472Z'
 authors:
 - Laurent U Perrinet
-date: '2025-10-16'
-publishDate: '2025-10-14T20:07:40.008472Z'
-publication: '*Suresh Krishna''s lab meeting at McGill.*'
 abstract: 'Why do we sometimes misjudge where visual objects are?
 This talk explores how predictive processing may cause systematic perceptual mislocalizations.
 Indeed, the early visual system doesn''t passively process information—it actively predicts